Black School 2014-2017

 168 C-prints, washi tape, wood, 500cm x 500cm

+Black School will never be shown again, because I want to acknowledge the pain of the people who feel hurt by this work.”
 Black School is a photo installation that shows 84 child portraits in a circle, seen at eye level.
 On the outside you can see the back of the 84 children’s heads and on the inside their faces.
 The photos are arranged based on hair and skin color.
 The spectator can move all the way around the circle and stand in the middle of the circle, then all children look directly at the spectator.
 Roos van Geffen photographed the students of a primary school Lelystad, which is known as a ‘black school’ *.
-She shows the children with a disarming and stilled look, free from environmental factors or prejudices.
 With Black School, Van Geffen provocatively questions the very problematic term ‘black school’ and racism in the Netherlands.

 * Wikipedia: A black school in the Netherlands refers to a primary or secondary school, of which a large proportion of students (more than 60%) have a migration background.(…) In the Netherlands, the concepts of ethnic minority and black school are becoming swear words.
 This is often linked to language deficiencies, behavioral problems and crime.